About the degree programme

 All other types of English language qualification must be no more than three and a half years old from the start date of this programme.

-If you are a national of a majority English-speaking country, there is no time limit on how old these other types of English language qualifications can be.
+If you are a national of a majority English-speaking country or region, there is no time limit on how old these other types of English language qualifications can be.

 Tuition fees for BVMS Veterinary Medicine (Graduate Entry)